The Law Is for Everyone, Not Just Lawyers

 "I kept meeting young people whose lives had been changed by a decision they didn't know was illegal.
 I couldn't keep walking past that."

 Kate Fleming is a multi-award-winning entrepreneur, edupreneur, duly qualified solicitor in Ireland, England, Wales and Northern Ireland, and career coach.
-She founded LawEd in 2010 and has single-handedly grown it into one of Ireland's and Northern Ireland's premier providers of legal education for young people and young adults.
-Kate was admitted to the Roll of Solicitors of Ireland in 2009 and also holds a Diploma in Corporate Law and Governance, a Masters in Career Coaching, and is qualified in BPS Testing.
-Her mission is simple: the law is for everyone to understand and engage with, not just lawyers.
+She founded LawEd in 2010 and has single-handedly grown it into one of Ireland's and Northern Ireland's premier providers of legal education for young people and adult learners.
+Admitted to the Roll of Solicitors of Ireland in 2009, she also holds a Bachelor of Laws (LL.B) and Bachelor of Arts from NUI Galway, a Diploma in Corporate Law and Governance, and a Higher Diploma in Career Guidance and Counselling from the University of Limerick.
+She is a member of the British Psychological Society, qualified in occupational testing (Levels A and B), and a member of the Institute of Guidance Counsellors of Ireland.

-Solicitor: Ireland, England, Wales & NI Masters in Career Coaching BPS Testing Qualified 16+ Years in Education 250+ Schools & Centres 300,000+ Students Multi-Award Winning Law Society of Ireland Law Society of England, Wales & NI
+Solicitor: Ireland, England, Wales & NI Higher Diploma in Career Guidance & Counselling BPS Occupational Testing (A & B) 16+ Years in Schools 250+ Schools & Centres 300,000+ Students Multi-Award Winning Law Society of Ireland Law Society of England, Wales & NI

-BA · LLB · Dip Corp Gov · Masters in Career Coaching · BPS Testing · Admitted to Roll of Solicitors 2009 · NUI Galway LLB 2.1 · University of Limerick
+BA · LLB · Dip Corporate Law & Governance · Higher Diploma in Career Guidance & Counselling · BPS Occupational Testing (Levels A & B) · Admitted to Roll of Solicitors 2009 · NUI Galway LLB & BA (2.1 Hons) · University of Limerick

 The Recognition